Boris and Natasha: The Movie: Plot

 Boris gets annoyed at Natasha for acting like such a celebrity, especially since Fearless Leader had ordered them to keep a low profile.
-But Natasha remembers what Toots had told her, and points out that she's been responsible for Boris' success before leaving for the party.
+But Natasha remembers what Toots had told her, and points out that she has been responsible for Boris' success before leaving for the party.
 Boris starts to feel bad about their argument, while at the party Natasha keeps seeing Boris.
 She leaves the party, and finds Boris sleeping outside.

 Minelli calls their home and arranges a photo session with Natasha.
-It turns out Minelli is a spy, and they are being spied on by Kaufman, Agent X, and the man who had been following Agent X. He informs her that Fearless Leader had sent them as patsies and that they'll be killed when they find the professor.
-Just when he's about to tell her the name of Agent X, Agent X kills Minelli.
+It turns out Minelli is a spy, and they are being spied on by Kaufman, Agent X, and the man who had been following Agent X. He informs her that Fearless Leader had sent them as patsies and that they will be killed when they find the professor.
+Just when he is about to tell her the name of Agent X, Agent X kills Minelli.
 Boris, disguised as a cop, finds out that Agent X is actually Willie.
 Boris and Natasha leave their apartment right as an assassination attempt on them occurs.
 Disguised as overweight Irishmen, they stay at a hotel, where they find Willie dead, and also find that he had an 11:30 train schedule.
 They leave with Willie, intent on hiding his body, but they encounter Harve and Toots attending a party at the hotel, and convince them Willie has had too many drinks.
 Boris and Natasha eventually send Willie's body down a laundry chute, only to remember that they had left the train schedule at the hotel room.
-When they get back, they see Paulovitch, who's revealed to be the one who'd been following Agent X. He asks that they discuss the chip, which Boris and Natasha still know nothing about, but Toots and Harve suddenly arrive with Willie's body, which they decided to return him to them.
+When they get back, they see Paulovitch, who is revealed to be the one who had been following Agent X. He asks that they discuss the chip, which Boris and Natasha still know nothing about, but Toots and Harve suddenly arrive with Willie's body, which they decided to return him to them.
 When questioned about being at a hotel when they have an apartment, they claim that they are there for relationship counseling.
 Once Toots and Harve are gone, they find Paulovitch missing, along with the train schedule.